hudsonmw/StraightWeather/README.md

 # StraightWeather | The Bowling Boys
 ## By: Benjamin Adelman, Haden Anderson, Hudson Whitney
 ----------
-## A simple application to access weather data by various attributes
-### Our project lets you quickly and easily get different weather-related statistics based on location and date through a terminal interface
+## Our project lets you quickly and easily get different weather-related statistics based on location and date through a terminal interface
 ----------
 ## How to Run:
 1. Clone the repository